-	Note that there are different requirements for batteries from households and batteries from businesses and other non-households.
+There are different requirements for batteries from households and batteries from businesses and other non-households.
 Many batteries, including lead-acid batteries, are regulated as universal (hazardous) waste when not generated by households.
-Visit Managing universal waste in Wisconsin for additional information on recycling/disposal requirements for non-households.
+Visit Managing universal waste in Wisconsin for more information.

 Dry cell batteries

 Dry cell batteries are used in many products – including portable electronics, power tools, watches, calculators, hand-held vacuum cleaners, lawn care equipment, flashlights, toys and hearing aids.
 They come in many sizes and shapes and include both rechargeable and non-rechargeable battery types.
 They include alkaline, alkaline rechargeable, lithium, lithium-ion, metal hydride, mercuric oxide, nickel-cadmium, silver oxide and zinc-air batteries.
 They include AAA, AA, C, D, 9V, button, coin and other sizes, and may also be incorporated in products (such as cellphones and laptops).